 This idea is really simple when it comes to investing in stocks.

-Mutual funds are investment companies which spend the collective donations of the tens of thousands of investors in a lot of securities known as portfolios.
+Mutual funds are investment companies that spend the collective donations of the tens of thousands of investors in a lot of securities known as portfolios.
 In regards to distributions, the gap between average income and capital profits has nothing more to do with how long you’ve owned stocks in a mutual fund, but instead how long the fund has held a single investment within its portfolio.

 Figuring Your Gains & Losses

 To ascertain just how much of your investment money will be profit or loss, you have to first understand how much you paid for your stocks which were liquidated.
 This is known as the basis.
-Since mutual fund stocks are usually purchased at different times, in a variety of quantities, and in different rates, it’s occasionally hard to ascertain how much you paid to get a specified share.
+Since mutual fund stocks are usually purchased at different times, in a variety of quantities, and at different rates, it’s occasionally hard to ascertain how much you paid to get a specified share.